wiigelec/skw/builder/doc/user/custom_scripts.md

 # Configuring the Parser to Create Custom Scripts

-The **ScratchKit parser** is designed not only to process the main XML *Book* but also to inject custom build steps that are not defined in the source XML.
-This feature allows you to add your own packages, run arbitrary commands, or create specialized setup scripts without modifying the original Book.
+The **ScratchKit parser** is designed not only to process the main XML *Book* but also to inject custom build steps that may or may not be defined in the source XML.
+This feature allows you to add your own packages, run arbitrary commands, or create specialized setup scripts.

 This is accomplished by defining custom package configurations in one or more separate **TOML files** and then referencing them from your main `parser.toml`.